CGAL/cgal/Circular_kernel_2/Benchmarks/README_benchmark_CK2.txt

 1: means to bench the BBox(CK) with Vartraits
 2: means to bench the Lazy(CK) with Vartraits
 3: means to bench the CK with Vartraits
+4: means to bench the Bbox(Lazy(CK)) with Vartraits
-4: means to bench the BBox(CK) with Circulartraits
+5: means to bench the BBox(CK) with Circulartraits
-5: means to bench the Lazy(CK) with Circulartraits
+6: means to bench the Lazy(CK) with Circulartraits
-6: means to bench the CK(CK) with Circulartraits
+7: means to bench the CK(CK) with Circulartraits
-(le 1 est interne)
+8: means to bench the Bbox(Lazy(CK)) Circulartraits (le 0 est interne)

 beta:
 0: Compute the arrangement of DXF/51.dxf with the kernel ${alpha}